Flux-Point-Studios/dexter/README.md

 ### Notes
 - You may need to use the flag `--experimental-specifier-resolution=node` when building your project to correctly import Dexter
 - All figures/parameters represented as a bigint are denominated in lovelaces
+- Optional platform fee hook: set `DEXTER_PLATFORM_FEE_ADDRESS` and/or `DEXTER_PLATFORM_FEE_LOVELACE` (lovelace bigint string) to force every swap request to include a fixed ADA payment to your treasury.
+Defaults are always enabled (2 ADA to Flux Point Studios) in this fork, so override these env vars if you need a different destination or amount.

 ### Install